 “Sleep well, Major.
 And thank you again.
 From all of us,” Teyla told him with a smile.

 “You are most welcome,” he told her.

 And hey, he was even sincere.
 He just really, really wanted to get this thing to Radek and then send out an email to all their volunteers.
 He needed to arrange some really quick flying lessons.
 His newest potential pilots were all adults and he was fairly certain that they could all drive.
 Hopefully, that would carry over to their flying lessons?

 “So, lad.
 You certain that you want to do this?”
 Carson asked his friend.

-McKay was clutching a newly christened LSD in his hands.
+McKay was clutching one of the newly christened LSD’s in his hands.
 Since he only had the recessive genome set, it was inert.
 The LSD was a good thing to test his abilities on.
 Much better than the piece of unknown tech that he had originally brought in.
 Miko had plucked that right out of his hands after saying something scathing in Japanese.
-Carson hadn’t understood her, but apparently Rodney had because the man had actually blushed.
+Carson hadn’t understood her, but apparently, Rodney had because the man had actually blushed.

 He was going to have to ask Miko exactly what she had said to the Canadian to get him to comply with her order.

 “Yeah, I do.”
 Rodney looked at him, face serious.
 “We don’t have enough ATA carriers, and, to be honest, I need it for my job.
 I can’t keep having Miko drop what she is doing to come to play with whatever Ancient thing I’m examining at the time.”

 “Point.
 Well, let me at it.”
 Carson waved a hand at his friend’s ass.
 He had a syringe full of the gene therapy in hand and he just needed a square of skin to poke.

 “Does it have to be my ass?”
 Rodney groused as he pushed the side of his sleep pants down.